capistrano/drupal-deploy/README.markdown

-# Capistrano Drupal Plugin
+# Capistrano Drupal Deploy

 Deploy [Drupal](https://www.drupal.org/) with [Capistrano v3](http://capistranorb.com/).
-This gem provide a number of tasks specific to Drupal 7.
+This gem is a pluging for capistrano that provide a number of tasks specific to Drupal.
+For the moment support only Drupal 7.

 If you are new to capistrano check the [Capistrano 3 documentation](http://capistranorb.com/).